Montana Homeowner Assistance Fund

 Eligibility Requirements

-The Montana Homeowner Assistance Fund serves Montanans whose gross household income does not exceed 150% of the Area Median Income.
+The Montana Homeowner Assistance Fund serves Montanans whose gross household income does not exceed 150% of the Area Median Income for Mortgage Reinstatement, Lien Prevention, and Utilities/Internet.
+For Home Repairs, the gross household income cannot exceed 80% of the Area Median Income.
 Additionally, 60% of funds available must target Montanans whose gross household income does not exceed 100% of the Area Median Income.

 Use the tool below to type in the county where you live and the number of people living in your household to check eligible income limits.
-Households can search eligibility by 100% of Area Median Income or 150% of Area Median Income.
 Availability of funds for households whose income exceeds 100% of Area Median Income, but is less than 150% of Area Median Income, will be subject to the 60% of funds target federal requirement.

 The Montana Homeowner Assistance Fund may be used for the following:

-Please see Sample Terms Sheet for further details on each of the above programs.
+Please see Term Sheet for further details on each of the above programs.

 Prior to starting an application, Montana homeowners can take several actions to prepare, including:

-- Contact your mortgage servicer and determine whether there are other loss mitigation options available to you, based on the investor / insurer of your loan.
+1. Contact your mortgage servicer and determine whether there are other loss mitigation options available to you, based on the investor / insurer of your loan (Mortgage Reinstatement).
 Resource: CFPB website

-- Documentation from Mortgage Servicer verifying that loss mitigation options have been pursued
+• Documentation from Mortgage Servicer verifying that loss mitigation options have been pursued (Mortgage Reinstatement)

-- Utility and/or internet shut-off or late notice
+• Utility and/or internet shut-off or late notice, if applicable

 Program Background